 - 1/2 teaspoon cinnamon

-- 1 cup Silk Unsweetened Vanilla Cashew Milk, warmed if using coconut oil
+- 1 cup unsweetened vanilla cashew or almond milk, warmed if using coconut oil

 - 1/3 cup coconut oil or vegan butter/margarine, warmed to liquid state

 In a medium bowl, combine flour, sugar, baking powder and cinnamon.
 Be sure to warm your milk if using coconut oil before using or it will harden the coconut oil when combined.
 Add milk and mix well.
 Add oil/butter, mix well again.